 In 2007, the Vancouver artist Jeff Ellis decided to bring together several local indie comic book creators for a collective project.
 A year later, Robots, Pine Trees, & Broken Hearts was published, nine stories written by nine independent BC comic artists.
 This was soon followed a year later by Historyonics, an anthology of historical fiction.
 Since then, at least one comic anthology is produced by Cloudscape each year.
 Each anthology is centered around a unique theme that encourages all artists to push their ideas in new directions.

 In 2012, the Vancouver Parks Board awarded Cloudscape Comics the Memorial South Park field house to use as its collective studio space through the Artist Studio Residency Program.
-Through this increased involvement with the city, Cloudscape has spearheaded art and comic classes, discussions on the art form, comic jams, public art pieces, and numerous other activities that engage the people of Metro Vancouver with the fascinating world of comics.
+Through this increased involvement with the city, Cloudscape has spearheaded comic making classes and discussion panels, comic jams, public art pieces, and numerous other activities that engage the people of Metro Vancouver with the fascinating world of comics.
 Some of the events that Cloudscape has been involved with include the Vancouver Art Gallery’s Family Fuse, Stanley Park 125, Culture Days, Langara College’s Graphic Novel & Comix Program, art classes at Sunset Community Centre, Creative Ink, and, of course, the Vancouver Comics Art Festival (VanCAF).